 We do gowns a lot in the newborn days because they make for easy diaper changes.
 Plus these are great baby gifts, especially when paired with the Lullaby Line Hat.
 I actually made this set for my nephew that is coming soon.
 I was tempted to keep it because my son looks adorable in it.
 However, I also love gifting things that I make, especially when they have little animal faces on them!

-So one more time, here is the pattern link, and here’s one more cute baby picture because I know at least I can’t get enough of that sweet face.
+So one more time, here is the pattern link, Here is where I got all the fabric, and here’s one more cute baby picture because I know at least I can’t get enough of that sweet face.

 *This post contains affiliate links.
 All opinions are my own.